what is the eye of the needle?

 - The Koran makes use of this expression in one of its purest classical Arabic passages.
 The term employed here- sum-el-khiat- can mean only the sewing instrument, and nothing else.

 So, it would appear that although the gates may have existed, they were probably not called needle's eyes.
 Mr. Rihbany suggests that Yeshua was simply speaking figuratively, as when He said "Ye blind guides, which strain at [out] a gnat and swallow a camel" (MATTHEW 23:24).
 Perhaps this is so, and without the final explanation given below, it sounds most plausible.

 Most Christians realize that Yeshua and His disciples didn't speak English.
-Some of them could have spoken Greek and even Latin, but their normal day to day language was probably Aramaic.
-This ancient language was all but forgotten until about a hundred years ago, which is why few students are familiar with it.
-Dr. George Lamsa, who has written extensively about the language, in his book entitled Gospel Light, clarifies for us the probable meaning of Yeshua's words concerning the eye of a needle.
+Some of them could have spoken Greek and even Latin, but their normal day to day language was probably Hebrew or Aramaic.
+The Aramaic language was all but forgotten until about a hundred years ago, which is why few students are familiar with it.
+Dr. George Lamsa, who has written extensively about the language in his book entitled Gospel Light, clarifies for us the probable meaning of Yeshua's words concerning the eye of a needle.
 I will quote from page 167.

 - "The Aramaic word gamla means camel, a large rope and a beam.
 The meaning of the word is determined by its context.
 If the word riding or burden occurs then gamla means a camel, but when the eye of a needle is mentioned gamla more correctly means a rope.
 There is no connection anywhere in Aramaic speech or literature between camel and needle, but there is a definite connection between rope and needle."